-About the Content Developer
+About the Content Developer and Design Team

 John McCarthy, Ed.S.: John is an active gamer for over 30 years, playing numerous hours with mobas and mmorpg with friends as with his kids as they grew up.
 He became involved with esports in 2015 when his son started training in hopes of making a team.
 Over the years, he educated himself about esports as a culture, a business, and a global phenomenon.
-An avid esports fan, he watches and attends live esports events of his favorite teams.
+An avid esports fan and player, he watches and attends live esports events of his favorite teams.
 As a strong advocate for student voice, John recognized how esports and academic learning is a powerful opportunity for learners.

-John McCarthy is an Adjunct Professor at Madonna University for the School of Education, Graduate Program and an Education Consultant supporting schools internationally about student agency and innovative instruction such as Differentiation, Project Based Learning, Digital Citizenship, and Global Professional Skills.
-He does consulting work with Advanced Learning Partnerships, Dell Technologies, and other international organizations.
-He's the author of the book, "So All Can Learn: A Practical Guide to Differentiation" and is a contributing writer for Edutopia.
-With over 30 years of experience in education, John McCarthy has been a secondary teacher who coached various high school sports teams.
-He holds a Bachelor of Science in History and Education, a Master of Science in English Literature, and an Education Specialist in Leadership.
+John McCarthy is an Education Consultant supporting schools internationally about student agency and innovative instruction such as Differentiation, Project Based Learning, Digital Citizenship, and Global Professional Skills.
+He leads esports development of programs and projects for Advanced Learning Partnerships, along with partnership of Dell Technologies.
+He's the author of the book, "So All Can Learn: A Practical Guide to Differentiation."
+With over 30 years of experience in education, John McCarthyis an advocate for student voice and agency.
+He is a contributing writer for Edutopia and has been a teacher and coach of various high school sports.